 It is an irrigation structure built for passing the canal water over the cross drainage work.

-An aqueduct consist of masonry or concrete trough of rectangular section supported on abutment and piers and flows below the trough through abutment and piers.
+An aqueduct consist of a masonry or concrete trough of rectangular section supported on abutment & piers and it flows below the trough through abutment and piers.

 It is adopted when the bed level of the canal and drainage is same.

 In this case, water permits mixing with one another, the regulators are supplied on the downstream side of drainage and canals to manage discharge, regulators are provided with raise gates.